fxxrytail/skzcode/content/_index.md

 ---
+title: "Home"
 author: "daisukijeu"
-page: "home"
+page: "index"
-description: ""
+description: "Channel SKZ is a fanmade masterlist of Stray Kids video contents such as music videos, album promotions, shows, V LIVEs"
 ---
-Channel SKZ is a fanmade masterlist of Stray Kids video content such as music videos, performances, shows, and V Live [Read More](/about)
+Channel SKZ is a fanmade masterlist of Stray Kids video contents such as music videos, album promotions, shows, V LIVEs [Read More](/about)

 [ {{< figure src="images/strayksubs.jpg">}} ](https://strayksubs.com/)